redkite-labs/redkitecms-docs/book/environments.rst

     http://localhost/app.php/hello/Ryan

-They introduced the concept of **front controller** which is a simply php file that defines the unique entry point of your application.
+They introduced the concept of **front controller** which is a simple php file that defines the unique entry point of your application.

 Let's explain this concept by examples.
 Supposing your website has three pages: home, about and contacts pages.

-To open those pages you will require the following addresses:
+To open those pages you will require the following addresses in your browser:

 .. code:: text